Prof. Dr. Philipp Schlatter

 Github: https://github.com/pschlatt1

-Computational Fluid Dynamics (NMTFD)
+Computational Fluid Dynamics II (NMTFD II)

-Title Computational Fluid Dynamics (NMTFD)
+Title Computational Fluid Dynamics II (NMTFD II)

-Short text CFD VO
+Short text CFD II V

-Module frequency nur im Wintersemester
+Module frequency nur im Sommersemester

 Semester hours per week 2